craftercms/docs/source/reference/api/graphql.rst

 """""""""""""""""""""""""""""
 Rebuilding the GraphQL Schema
 """""""""""""""""""""""""""""
-To manually rebuild the GraphQL schema, rebuild the context by using the :base_url:`Rebuild GraphQL Schema <_static/api/engine.html#tag/context/operation/rebuildGraphQLSchema>` API.
+Rebuilding the context rebuilds the GraphQL schema.
+To manually rebuild the GraphQL schema, use the :base_url:`Rebuild GraphQL Schema <_static/api/engine.html#tag/context/operation/rebuildGraphQLSchema>` API.
-Restarting your CrafterCMS installation also rebuilds the GraphQL schema.
+Restarting your CrafterCMS installation also rebuilds the context.

 |